drzeeshanahmed/IntelliGenes/README.md

 igenes --help
 ```

-_IntelliGenes_ requires a CGIT formatted dataset as an input.
-Examples of CGIT datasets can be found on our GitHub.
-The CGIT formatted dataset integrates demographics and transcriptomic:
+_IntelliGenes_ requires a CIGT formatted dataset as an input.
+Examples of CIGT datasets can be found on our GitHub.
+The CIGT formatted dataset integrates demographics and transcriptomic:
   -	Columns contain demographic or transcriptomic biomarkers, while rows contain identifiers for individual patients.
   -	Demographics such as ‘Age’, ‘Race’, and ‘Sex’ should be integers (use EHR standards).
 These demographics are not required, as IntelliGenes works using only genomics/transcriptomics.
   -	There must be a ‘Type’ column, denoting a patient’s status as an integer (use 0 or 1).